-- Verbally or physically threatening or harassing staff, other visitors, volunteers, including stalking, staring, touching, or using lewd or offensive language.
+- Verbally or physically threatening or harassing staff, other visitors, or volunteers, including stalking, staring, touching, or using lewd or offensive language.
 Threatening gestures or unwanted physical contact or lewd behavior.
 Running, pushing, shoving, or throwing objects.

-- Disobeying the reasonable direction of a library staff member.
+- Disobeying the reasonable direction of a Library staff member.